SuboptimalEng/orbital/README.md

 # 🛰 Orbital - Video File Browser

 Orbital is a local-first desktop app that allows you to search, filter, and preview video (and image) files on your computer.
 It turns your computer's file browser into YouTube.
-All love (hate, questions, and suggestions) can be directed to me on 👉 [Twitter](https://www.twitter.com/SuboptimalEng).
+All questions (and suggestions) can be directed to me on 👉 [Twitter](https://www.twitter.com/SuboptimalEng).

 <!-- Orbital is available to 👉 [purchase on Gumroad](https://suboptimaleng.gumroad.com/l/orbital-app) for $10 USD.  -->